 Therapeutic Foster Group Home for Adolescents in Seaford Delaware

 Provide therapeutic education, social skills, and art activity services to youth ages 11 through 17 in a group home setting in Seaford.
 Requires excellent clinical skills in group work, with an ability to adapt to the needs of at risk adolescents with emotional or behavioral challenges.
 The Expressive Arts Therapists are responsible for providing age and developmentally appropriate therapy groups, clinical documentation, and establishing behavioral treatment goals.
 Knowledge of group leadership skills, age specific growth and development, crisis and behavior management, preferred.
 Knowledge of trauma informed care and the recovery model, a plus.
 Requires a Master’s Degree and related certification in, Art Therapy, with experience working with a mental health population.
 Part-time, no benefits, up to 9 hours per week.

 YOUTH ADVOCATE ASSISTANTS

 These positions are responsible for guiding the residents through the daily routine.
 Includes monitoring the shift period for behavior and/or sleep patterns; documentation and record keeping; preparing meals; and supervising clients in recreational therapy.
 Must have valid driver’s license. which meets the requirements of the agency’s insurance carrier.
-Associate's Degree in Human Services or related field with one year of related work experience is desired; however, an equivalent combination of education and experience will be considered.
+High School or GED with experience working with adolescents required.
+Associate's Degree in Human Services or related field with one year of related work experience is desired.
 Seaford House operates 24 hours per day, 7 days per week.
 Part-time, hourly positions available for day, evening, overnight and weekend shifts.